Pylons/pyramid/docs/narr/webob.rst

 WebOb request and response objects provide many conveniences for parsing WSGI requests and forming WSGI responses.
-WebOb is a nice way to represent "raw" WSGI requests and responses; however, we won't cover that use case in this document, as users of :mod:`repoze.bfg` don't typically need to use the WSGI-related features of WebOb directly.
+WebOb is a nice way to represent "raw" WSGI requests and responses; however, we won't cover that use case in this document, as users of :mod:`pyramid` don't typically need to use the WSGI-related features of WebOb directly.
 The `reference documentation
 <http://pythonpaste.org/webob/reference.html>`_ shows many examples of